arch-linux-calamares-installer/alci-iso-dev/README.md

 Use script 30 and it will clean your pacman cache and redownload every package it needs.

-Use script 40 to use your current pacman cache - it will only downloads what is needed
+Use script 40 to use your current pacman cache - it will only download what is needed

 You will find the iso in this folder: